Datasets

 You can also use a regular expression within your query.

-# Querying datasets using the file path
+# Querying Datasets using the file path

-You can query any kind of file, type, or folder in your dataset.
+You can query any kind of file, type, or folder in your Dataset.
 Simply enter the file path query you are looking for.

 Examples queries: